Himesh-Codes/FindVideoGame/README.md

 - But even if dependency array is not provided the useEffect with run the code atleast one time, on mount.
 - Dependency array can hold a variable

-We used useEffect here to identify new taskCard with useRef on mount and remove that on data changes, with help of useState (that changes on second render), since the second useRef only works on mount time of component, like constructor of object.
+We used useEffect here to identify new taskCard with useEffect on mount and remove that on data changes, with help of useState (that changes on second render), since the second useRef only works on mount time of component, like constructor of object.

             // custom hook usage for edit and delete const taskList: TaskListProp = useTaskContext();